Schroedinger-Hat/youtube-to-anchorfm/README.md

 ## Audio conversion options

-ffmpeg is used to convert the video do MP3.
+ffmpeg is used to convert the video to MP3.
 It's possible to pass arguments to ffmpeg with `POSTPROCESSOR_ARGS` enviroment variable.

 See `-postprocessor-args` syntax and options on https://github.com/yt-dlp/yt-dlp#post-processing-options.